gui-works/small-imgui-refined/README.md

 About
 -----

-- Most of the code is pulled from: https://github.com/AdrienHerubel/imgui
+- Most of the code is pulled from: http://code.google.com/p/recastnavigation/
-- Which is pulled from the recast library: http://code.google.com/p/recastnavigation/
+- With upgraded OpenGL backends from: https://github.com/AdrienHerubel/imgui
 - With partial merges from: https://github.com/FlorianDeconinck/imgui/
-- TrueType loading and rendering is done using stb_truetype: http://nothings.org/stb/stb_truetype.h
+- With TrueType font handling from: http://nothings.org/stb/stb_truetype.h

 The OpenGL backend was ported from OpenGL immediate mode to OpenGL 3.2 mainly to be compatible with Mac OS X core profile.

+This fork features cmake, smaller code base, cleanups and a few new widgets: pair, radio, list, progress bar, range.

 ![image](https://raw.github.com/r-lyeh/depot/master/imgui.png)